MicrosoftDocs/azure-docs/articles/virtual-machines-create-upload-vhd-windows-server.md

 6. Click **OK**.

-## <a id="createstorage"> </a>Step 2: Create a storage account in Windows Azure ##
+## <a id="createstorage"> </a>Step 2: Create a storage account in Azure ##

-A storage account represents the highest level of the namespace for accessing the storage services and is associated with your Windows Azure subscription.
-You need a storage account in Windows Azure to upload a .vhd file to Windows Azure that can be used for creating a virtual machine.
-You can use the Windows Azure Management Portal to create a storage account.
+A storage account represents the highest level of the namespace for accessing the storage services and is associated with your Azure subscription.
+You need a storage account in Azure to upload a .vhd file to Azure that can be used for creating a virtual machine.
+You can use the Azure Management Portal to create a storage account.

-1. Sign in to the Windows Azure Management Portal.
+1. Sign in to the Azure Management Portal.

 2. On the command bar, click **New**.